 Strategies Milestones Indicators Conduct outreach and community listening sessions of leaders in communities most impacted by justice system inequities (Commission on Equal Rights and Opportunities, Black and Puerto Rican Caucus, NAACP, faith leaders from the Black and Latino/Hispanic communities, etc.).
 Explore establishing RED committees in each juvenile court jurisdiction in partnership with the LIST.
 Ensure RED sustainability by exploring identification of RED project coordinators within each juvenile court jurisdiction in partnership with the LIST.
 Identify natural leaders, including youth, in communities who are diverse in thought on the root causes and have lived experiences.
 Examine existing practices and develop an action plan to eliminate barriers to partnership with community experts (time/place of meetings, culture within meetings, etc.).
+Examine law enforcement practices, including fingerprinting of juveniles, in partnership with law enforcement and communities of color.
 Development of action plan with strategies to eliminate barriers to partnership with community experts.
 Establishment of new community partners engaged in RED workgroup and RED committees. # of listening sessions conducted. % of court districts with RED committees. % of committee members with lived experience with the justice system.